hugomrdias/websites-astro/packages/hugodias.me/src/content/blog/2025-04-01-iso-filecoin-updates/index.md

 ---
 title: 'New in iso-filecoin: Ledger, Wallet Support & React Integration'
 description: 'Discover the latest updates to the iso-filecoin Javascript package!
-This release introduces Ledger wallet support, streamlined React integration with the FilecoinProvider component and hooks, unified wallet adapters, and a new documentation website.
-Learn about the improvements for Filecoin developers.'
+This release introduces Ledger wallet support, streamlined React integration with the FilecoinProvider component and hooks, unified wallet adapters, and a new documentation website.'
 date: 2025-04-01
 cover: ./cover.png
 ---